 Canadian Natural’s Process Safety Management (PSM) framework provides an integrated and systematic approach to assuring the integrity of our operations.
 PSM is a management system that focuses on the prevention of unplanned hydrocarbon releases.
-The release of hydrocarbons can present a potential risk to personnel, the environment and the facilities we operate.
+PSM integrates and aligns technical, maintenance, operational, organizational and human (leadership and competency) aspects of our business to prevent and manage potential risk to personnel, the environment and the facilities we operate.

-Learn more about our PSM initiatives in our 2014 Report to Stakeholders.
+Learn more about our PSM initiatives and results in our 2014 Report to Stakeholders.